Jye Menzie

-AFL career
+Career

 Essendon

 Menzie was drafted by Essendon with pick 15 in the 2022 mid-season rookie draft.
 Menzie was Essendon's second selection in the mid-season rookie draft, having earlier taken Massimo D'Ambrosio as well.

 Menzie made his AFL debut for Essendon in round 20 of his first season, starting at the medical sub against North Melbourne at Marvel Stadium.
 Menzie's only other game for the season came in round 23 against Richmond at the Melbourne Cricket Ground, where Menzie was once again the medical sub.
 He was substituted on and went on to kick his first career goal.
 After initially being drafted on a 6-month contract, Menzie secured a one-year contract extension to remain at Essendon for the 2023 season.

 Menzie impressed throughout the 2023 pre-season, including a 3-goal performance in a scratch match against Gold Coast, enough to win selection in Essendon's round 1 team.

 At the end of the 2025 AFL season, Menzie was delisted after 47 games across three-and-a-half seasons at Essendon.

-Tasmania (VFL)
+Tasmania

 On 30 September 2025, Menzie became the first player to be signed by the Tasmania Football Club, joining the club for its inaugural Victorian Football League (VFL) season in 2026.